BrandonBiro/BrandonBiro/README.md

 ---

 ## 🌟 About Me
-- 🎓 **Graduate Student** in Applied Business Analytics
+- **Graduate Student** in Applied Business Analytics
-- 📊 **Data Enthusiast** specializing in predictive modeling, machine learning, and data visualization
+- **Data Enthusiast** specializing in predictive modeling, machine learning, and data visualization
-- 💼 **Educator with 15+ years** of teaching experience in math, economics, and history
+- **Educator with 15+ years** of teaching experience in math, economics, and history
-- 🚀 Building a portfolio of **real-world data science projects**
+- Building a portfolio of **real-world data science projects**
-- 📍 Based in Ponte Vedra, Florida
+- Based in Ponte Vedra Beach, Florida

 ---